Epcot International Food & Wine Festival: 2020

-The 25th Annual Epcot International Food & Wine Festival ran from July 15.
-As part of Walt Disney World's modified operations, the 2020 festival will not feature the Eat to the Beat concert series.
+The 25th Annual Epcot International Food & Wine Festival ran from July 15 to November 22, 2020, which is under the name Taste of EPCOT International Food & Wine.
+As part of Walt Disney World's modified operations, the 2020 festival will not feature the Eat to the Beat concert series, since the park's temporary closure during the COVID-19 pandemic.